 Ms. Naughton assesses visa options for new companies in the United States, and prepares and files applications in highly scrutinized immigration categories on behalf of start-ups.
 She successfully assisted many British, Canadian, Danish, French, German and Italian -owned companies in their efforts to bring employees to the United States in E-2 status as managers and essential workers.

 Ms. Naughton regularly provides immigration assistance on a pro bono basis.
 She helped a diplomat from the Democratic Republic of the Congo obtain asylum in the United States.
 She routinely represents children in special juvenile immigrant visa petitions, enabling them to obtain U.S. permanent resident status.

-A frequent author on pressing topics shaping immigration law, Ms. Naughton most recently published "Foreign-Born Can Fall Into Gaps" and "Trepidation Over Employee Verification," both appearing in the Connecticut Law Tribune, and "Immigration Reform Needed to Support Emerging Technologies," appearing in the CT Business Magazine.
-Ms. Naughton recently co-authored a chapter regarding worksite compliance in a Matthew Bender publication on labor and employment law.
-She also served as a peer editor for the treatise Business Immigration Law & Practice, published in 2011 by the American Immigration Lawyers Association, and is mentioned in the publication's acknowledgements.
+A frequent author on pressing topics shaping immigration law, Ms. Naughton most recently wrote "The H-1B Quagmire: Colleges and Universities Develop Programs to Combat H-1B Gridlock," and "Foreign-Born Entrepreneurs Have Visa Options," both published in the Connecticut Law Tribune.
+Ms. Naughton served as a peer editor for the treatise Business Immigration Law & Practice, published by the American Immigration Lawyers Association.